adarnimrod/resume/resume.rst

    English.

 :2007-2008:
-    Jr. sysadmin and helpdesk in Haifa University' library.
+    Jr. sysadmin and help-desk in Haifa University' library.
 Assisted in decommissioning a Novell directory and moving to Active Directory and supported Windows and RHEL servers, networking, VMware ESX, backup and Windows Terminal Services with thin-clients.